MattMills/stellarstellaris/readme.md

  * PERF: Reduce frequency of CPlanetView::Update to decrease lag when planets with many pops are selected
  * PERF: Disables Particle effects.
  * PERF: Disables ship 3d rendering.

+### NEXT (unimplmemented / in progress) changes
- * PERF: (disabled-in-progress) Fixup for Gui Object removal speed.
+ * PERF: (disabled-in-progress) Fixup for Gui Object removal speed (related to CGui::PerFrameUpdate).
+ * PERF: (planning-unimplemented) Move CGuiGraphics::Render2dTree processing to independent thread and run continuously 1 frame behind
+ * PERF: (planning-unimplemented) Build active gui object list in independent thread for CGui::HandelInput mouseover/hasfocus loop
+ * CRASHFIX: (planning-unimplemented) Perma-patchout Army Outliner group crash to resolve large army related crashes
+ * FEATUREFIX: (planning-unimplemented) Rework Army outliner group so it works at any size army without crashing or dissappearing

 ## How it does it?
 It uses pre-defined memory addresses and the ptrace API to patch in new code or assembly of a running process in memory.
 All the patched issues are found by hand by me with a dissassembler and debugger.
 This is fairly painstaking and slow as there is no source code, only assembly machine code.